mawalu/hubot-steam/README.md

 5. Restart hubot.
 After you logged in, the hash should be registered with your account.
 6. Unset `HUBOT_STEAM_CODE` and restart hubot.
 You will now be able to log into your steamguard protect account, as long as you set `HUBOT_STEAM_SENTRY_HASH` to the registered value.

+###Groupchats
+!!!Important: You can only use groupchats if you *BOUGHT* at least one game on you bot account!
+To use groupchats, set `HUBOT_STEAM_CHATS` to a comma seperated list of group IDs.
+To obtain these, follow the three steps here:

+* Go to your `GROUPS` page on steam
+* Right click on a group name and chose `Copy Link Address`
+* And there is your group ID

 ##About
 This was original created by [derdobs](https://github.com/derdobs).
 At the moment it gets improved and extended by me.